cogentcore/cogent/README.md

 # DONE:

+* click on texteditor not updating all of current filenode -- commands not working for that
 * rest of the top app bar items: debug attach etc
 * ctrl-X+K kill buffer not fully closing
 * rename -- needs to close buffs before doing -- code is in gide somewhere (filetree?)